victor95pc/auto-scopes/README.md

   end
 end
 ```
-If you want to get a CEOs by a employed´s name or age, you must write your auto_scopes file like this one:
+If you want to get a CEOs by a employed´s name or age, you must write your AutoScopes file like this one:
 ```yaml
 # config/auto_scopes.yml
 Ceo: